Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 - the holding has fewer than 350 hens and supplies direct to the consumer or via local retailers

-All flocks on premises with more than 350 laying hens must comply with the salmonella NCP.
-Official sampling is done by AHVLA egg marketing inspectors, except for producers in either the:
+All flocks on premises with more than 350 laying hens must comply with the Salmonella NCP.
+Official sampling is done by APHA egg marketing inspectors, except for producers in either the:

 - British Egg Industry Council Lion Code